Email FacebookTwitterMenu burgerClose thin

 4. Bond Mutual Funds and Bond ETFs

 bond fund is a mutual fund or exchange-traded fund that includes a mix of different bonds and other debt instruments.
 Investors pool their money in the same way they would in a stock mutual fund.
-But whereas a bond itself does not lose value a bond fund can lose value, for example, if the bond fund manager has to sell holdings in a rising interest rate environment.
+But whereas a bond itself does not lose value, a bond fund can lose value, for example, if the bond fund manager has to sell holdings in a rising interest rate environment.

 Some bond funds focus solely on short-term investments.
 Others are designed for the buy-and-hold investor.
 Certain funds may attempt to track a specific benchmark or index.
-As with any mutual fund, fixed-income investors have many choices: investment-grade; high-yield; municipal; multisector; and international.
+As with any mutual fund, fixed-income investors have many choices: investment-grade, high-yield, municipal, multisector and international.

+Keep in mind that bond ETFs trade in real-time, but bond mutual funds are priced at the close of each day’s trading.
 You should also note that an expense ratio will be deducted from your investment income.
 Annual fees could be as high as 2% for mutual funds or around 0.1% for ETFs.

 5. Master Limited Partnerships (MLPs)